 About the Department of Art

-The Department of Art offers many areas of emphasis for students, including art history, ceramics, digital media, graphic arts, painting and drawing, photography and videography, printmaking and sculpture.
+The Department of Art offers many areas of emphasis for students, including art history, book & publicatoin arts, ceramics, digital media, drawing, graphic design, painting, photography and videography, printmaking, and sculpture.
 Students may work in a specific area of specialization or explore a range of practices in a variety of media.

 University students take courses ranging over periods and topics focused primarily on Western art, including Medieval, Renaissance, Baroque, Modern and Contemporary eras.

 Students learn contemporary art and publishing practices through the evolution of book and print technologies.
 Situated in a working museum environment, antique presses are used alongside digital tools.

 The ceramics program challenges students to understand and define their place in the work through an art-making experience with an emphasis on contemporary sculpture.

 The Digital Media Studio focuses on development strategies to engage new processes, ideas and venues for the contemporary artist made possible by new media technologies.

 The drawing area provides a solid foundation in the basics of drawing and a strong emphasis on developing a personal voice by expanding the conventions of drawing.

 Painting courses develop students' ideas by exploring different painting techniques and media through demonstration, investigation and experimentation.